||edHelper's suggested reading level:

 5 "Snow days!"
 Shoshana and Cheyenne chimed, giving each other a high five.

-7 For the adults, a blizzard meant shoveling snow, collecting firewood, stocking up on nonperishable food, and worrying about survival.
-What would they do if a tree fell across the driveway?
-Worse yet, what if it fell on the house?
-Where would they go if the power went out?
-If the minivan slid into a ditch, how would they get out?
+7 For the adults, a blizzard meant work and worry: shoveling snow, collecting firewood, preparing food, and worrying about survival.
+A blizzard might bring all kinds of problems.
+What if a tree fell on the house?
+How would they manage if the power went out for several days?
 How would they cope if the big freeze caused a pipe to burst?
-How many sandwiches could they eat before sandwich spread started coming out of their nostrils?

 8 When Mrs. Williams told her girls that they could go outside as soon as they had each done three chores, both Shoshana and Cheyenne groaned.
 "Can't we do that later?
 What if the snow stops?"